sinarollin/Inclusiveness-in-Sarcasm-Detection/README.md

 This step was done in the file `audio-model-training.ipynb`.
 For the audio sarcasm detection we used a Wav2Vec2 model.
 Three models were trained this way: one female data only, one on male data only and one on mixed data.

 #### Model Evaluation
-This step was done in the files `text-model-evaluation.ipynb` and `[...]`.
+This step was done in the files `text-model-evaluation.ipynb` and `text_model_training.ipynb`.
 To test all our models we assessed their performance on three different datasets: female data only, male data only and mixed data.
 We used accracy, loss and F1 score.

 #### Note for Audio Data: